Superfield approach to nilpotent symmetries in 3D Jackiw-Pi model of massive non-Abelian theory: Conclusions

 \section{Conclusions}

-In our present investigation, we have exploited the {\it usual} classical Yang-Mills gauge symmetry of the JP model of 3D massive non-Abelian gauge theory and generalized it to the (anti-)BRST symmetry transformations at the quantum level that are off-shell nilpotent and absolutely anticommuting in nature.
-In this endeavor, the ``augmented" superfield formalism (where the HC and GIRs blend together beautifully) [25-27] has played a decisive role in the derivation of the full set of appropriate transformations.
+In our present investigation, we have exploited the {\it usual} classical Yang-Mills gauge symmetry of the JP model of 3D massive\footnote{The beauty of the {\it massive} 3D JP model is the observation that the parity symmetry is not violated because of the presence of a vector field ($\phi_\mu$) that is endowed with a parity quantum number opposite to that of the 3D vector gauge (photon) field ($A_\mu$).
+The existence of the former field has also been shown from the requirement of the local duality invariance \cite{35} of Maxwell's equations where this field has been christened as ``axial-vector'' gauge field.} non-Abelian gauge theory and generalized it onto the (anti-)BRST symmetry transformations at the quantum level that are off-shell nilpotent and absolutely anticommuting in nature.
+In this endeavor, the ``augmented" superfield formalism \cite{25,26,27} (where the HC and GIRs blend together beautifully) has played a decisive role in the derivation of the full set of appropriate (anti-)BRST symmetry transformations.

-One of the important features of our superfield formulation is the derivation of the CF condition that enables us to obtain the absolutely anticommuting (anti-)BRST symmetry transformations.
-Thus, in addition to the BRST symmetry for the JP model [17], we have been able to derive the {\it proper} anti-BRST symmetry transformations for the sake of completeness.
-Furthermore, the celebrated CF condition has been able to help us in deducing the coupled Lagrangian densities [cf. (30), (31)] that respect the above proper (anti-)BRST symmetry transformations for our present theory.
+One of the important features of our superfield formulation is the derivation of the (anti-)BRST invariant CF condition that enables us to obtain the absolutely anticommuting (anti-)BRST symmetry transformations.
+Thus, in addition to the BRST symmetry for the JP model \cite{17}, we have been able to derive the {\it proper} anti-BRST symmetry transformations for the sake of completeness.
+Furthermore, the celebrated CF condition has been able to help us in deducing the coupled Lagrangian densities, (30) and (31), that respect the these proper (anti-)BRST symmetry transformations for our present theory.

 In the context of 4D non-Abelian 1-form gauge theory, it is well-known that the existence of anti-BRST symmetry transformations ($s_{ab}$) is {\it non-trivial}.
-The off-shell nilpotent ($s^2_{a(b)} = 0$) (anti-)BRST symmetries {\it anticommute} $(s_b s_{ab} + s_{ab} s_b = 0)$ with each other only on a constrained hypersurface, described by the Curci-Ferrari field equations, on a 4D Minkowskian spacetime manifold [28].
-It can be also checked, using the appropriate equations [cf. (25), (26), (39), (40)], that for our present theory:
+The off-shell nilpotent ($s^2_{a(b)} = 0$) (anti-)BRST symmetries {\it anticommute} $(s_b \,s_{ab} + s_{ab} \,s_b = 0)$ with each other only on a constrained hypersurface, described by the CF field equations, in a 4D Minkowskian space-time manifold \cite{28}.
+It can be also checked, using the appropriate equations, (25), (26), (39), (40), that for our present theory, the following equations: